Employment

 16 to 24 year olds were less likely to be employed than older people.
 This is partly because people in this age group were more likely to be students and therefore classed as economically inactive.

-- the biggest decreases were in the mixed ethnic group (from 49% to 36%), and the ‘white other’ ethnic group (from 56% to 44%) – however, the numbers of people surveyed are too small to make reliable generalisations
+the biggest decreases were in the white ‘other’ ethnic group (from 56% to 50%), and the ‘other’ ethnic group (from 36% to 29%) – however, the numbers of people surveyed are too small to make reliable generalisations

 9. By ethnicity and area